5xRuby/rocket_chat-realtime/README.md

-# RocketChat::Streaming
+# RocketChat::Realtime

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rocket_chat/streaming`.
+Put your Ruby code in the file `lib/rocket_chat/realtime`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem